 - 1 tablespoon ground cinnamon

 - ½ teaspoon EACH: ground ginger, cloves, and allspice

 - 1 teaspoon baking soda

-- ½ cup each: chopped walnuts and dark chocolate chips
+- ½ cup EACH: chopped walnuts and paleo chocolate chips

-- Spoon the batter into the muffin liners, filling them to the top.
-Bake in the preheated oven for 30 minutes.
-Let the muffins cool for 5 minutes before carefully removing them from the pan and letting them cool completely on a cooling rack.
+- Spoon the batter into the muffin liners, filling them to the very top.
+Bake in the oven for 30 minutes.
+Let the muffins cool for 5 minutes before carefully removing them from the pan and letting them cool completely on a cooling rack – see notes.

 We have thoroughly tested this recipe for accuracy.
 However, individual results may vary.
 See our full recipe disclosure here.